Arksine/moonraker/docs/web_api.md

 all possible clients should attempt to put these arguments in the body of a request.

-### Websocket API Overview
+### JSON-RPC API Overview

+The Websocket and MQTT transports use the [JSON-RPC 2.0](https://jsonrpc.org) protocol.
+The Websocket transmits objects in a text frame,  whereas MQTT transmits them in the payload of a topic.
+When MQTT is configured Moonraker subscribes to an api request topic.
+After an api request is processed Moonraker publishes the return value to a response topic.
+By default these topics are `{instance_name}/moonraker/api/request` and `{instance_name}/moonraker/api/response`.
+The `{instance_name}` should be a unique identifier for each instance of Moonraker and defaults to the machine's host name.

-The Websocket API is based on JSON-RPC, an encoded request should look something like:
+An encoded request should look something like:
 ```json
 {
     "jsonrpc": "2.0",